-I joined TTSH as a Patient Information Associate in 2007.
+I joined Tan Tock Seng Hospital as a Patient Information Associate in 2007.
 To be honest, it never crossed my mind that one day I would be working in a hospital.
 So when I got offered the role of PIA instead, it was really something new.

-One thing I’ve learnt is to listen: Listen, Understand them and then Communicate.
-Words have many meanings, for instance, a patient could come up to you and ask “Where is the eye clinic?”
+One thing I’ve learnt is to listen: Listen, understand them and then communicate.
+Words have many meanings.
+For instance, a patient could come up to you and ask “Where is the eye clinic?”
 It is a simple question but are we talking about Clinic 1A?
 Or is it the clinic at the atrium?
-People who come and approach us, often they are already down because of their illness or their family member is unwell and it is our jobs to offer them a helping hand and not add to their burden.
+People who come and approach us often are already down because of their illness or their family member is unwell and it is our jobs to offer them a helping hand and not add to their burden.

-There was once a brother of a stroke patient came up to me, he said: “Hi, do you still remember me?
+There was once a brother of a stroke patient who came up to me, he said: “Hi, do you still remember me?
 When my brother came in here, you told him “Be strong, don’t worry, we are here, we want you to get better.”
 That really helped him.”
-Its times like that when we see them smile; it really encourages us and makes our day.
+It is times like that when we see them smile; it really encourages us and makes our day.

 In 2014, I decided to introduce my daughter to Nursing Jamz.
 She has an interest in music but was rather shy.
 I told her not to be as this is the time for us to do our best.
 Since then, she has joined us on a few performances to give cheer to the patients.

-I never thought I would one day be in this profession but it has been a most fulfilling journey.
+I never thought I would one day be in this profession but it has been the most fulfilling journey.
 I am happy to serve and happy to see others smile.

 Zainuddin Bin Mohamed